GiorgioNatili/windmaniacs/wp-content/plugins/multiple-category-selection-widget/readme.txt

 Change the 'width' value to whatever width you need and place in your theme CSS file.

-= I Need HELP!!! =
+= I really want to donate! =

-That's what I'm here for.
-I do Wordpress sites for many people in a professional capacity and can do the same for you.
-Check out www.zackdesign.biz
+Check out wp.zackdesign.biz - if you have issues contact me via Twitter on zackdesign.biz (visible there)